 When determining where you want to keep your money, consider the services you need.
 Do you need basic checking services?
 Or do you want help with retirement planning or buying a house?
 Each financial institution offers different services, rates, and fees.

 There are other services that you may need as well, such as money transfers, personal loans, ready access to ATMs, and online and mobile banking.
-Consider making a checklist of what matters to you and then start doing your research.
+Consider making a checklist of what matters to you (PDF 124KB) and then start doing your research.

 With checking and savings accounts, shop for features and rates that meet your needs.
 For example, does the bank offer free checking, interest on deposits, overdraft protection, mobile banking conveniences, and so on?
 Look for options that matter to you.
 For savings accounts, search for the best interest rates and features that make saving easy such as automatic transfers from your checking account.
 For checking accounts, find out if you can earn interest on deposits and whether there are services like free online bill pay.